 27 December 1969: Arsenal 0 Newcastle 0.
 Jimmy Robertson’s final Arsenal game.
 After 45 league starts for Arsenal he moved on to Ipswich in March 1970.

 27 December 1971: Nottingham Forest 1 Arsenal 1.
-It was Alan Ball’s debut for Arsenal, having been brought in from Everton to bolster Arsenal’s attempt to retain the FA Cup and League title won the previous year.
+Alan Ball’s debut for Arsenal, having been brought in from Everton to bolster Arsenal’s attempt to retain the FA Cup and League title won the previous year.

 27 December 1972: George Graham sold to Man U for £120,000.
 Having had the temerity to protest to Bertie Mee about being dropped to the bench he was one of the players to suffer Mee’s policy of brooking no interference in his policy making.